 There is a medical term for this.
 It’s called porn-induced erectile dysfunction (PIED).

-When I made this change to my life, stopping pornography and masturbation, I saw a significant improvement in my sexual functions.
+When I stopped pornography and masturbation, I saw a significant improvement in my sexual functions.

 Therefore, if you want to overcome your erectile dysfunction, and recover your libido, I would strongly encourage you to quit porn and masturbation.

 Eat Smart – Give Your Body All It Needs